GaryKertis/ideaworks/README.md

 Notes:

-* I'm primarily an angular developer, I haven't done a lot with React.
-I found it fairly easy to learn, but I am sure I am not following best practices at this point.
+* I build this in React as requested, although the bulk of my experience has been in Angular.
+I found React fairly easy to learn, but I am sure I am not following best practices at this point.
 My goal was simply to produce a workable, extensible application that showcases organizational thinking and a fluency with javascript and CSS.

 * The image supplied in the PSD does not have a separate text layer, so it wasn't usable for a responsive mock up.
 Instead of that image, I grabbed three images from the web.
 These are not optimized for web, they are just three random images.
 Load times might be a little long because of this.